Updated: July 24, 2020

 What do you see?
 Clutter?
 Dated furniture?
 Too much furniture?

-No one likes to declutter their home but life gets busy.
+No one likes to declutter their home because life gets busy.
 If you have a choice to hang out with friends and family or declutter your home, which one are you going to choose?
 The first one of course.
 So the clutter accumulates AND accumulates until we’re ready to sell our home.
 BUT now that you’ve decided to sell your home, you need to get rid of your clutter AND fast.
 AND you need to be very intentional about it.

 What happens if you don’t declutter?
 You’re leaving money on the table.
 Your home will take longer to sell AND you won’t get the price that you want or need for your home.
 Buyers will make low ball offers on your home and you won’t get the money for your house that you were hoping for.